 Within the department, the SHS chairperson is the administrator responsible for matters pertaining to undergraduate, academic and clinical graduate study, and oversees the department's administrative functions.
-Departmental graduate policies are developed by the SHS faculty and monitored by the department chairperson/program director, graduate student advisor, and clinic director.
+The chairperson is supported by the associate chairperson.
+Departmental graduate policies are developed by the SHS faculty and monitored by the department chairperson/program director, associate chairperson, graduate student advisor, and clinic director.

 The department administrator (DA) is the department manager and business officer.
-The DA is joined by an administrative assistant who is responsible for administrative matters pertaining to the department administration, the graduate program, and support of clinical operations.
-Clinical coordinator oversees daily clinic functions.
+The DA is joined by two administrative assistants who are responsible for administrative matters pertaining to the department administration, the graduate program, and support of clinical operations.
+Clinical patient coordinator oversees daily patient-related functions.

 The SHS academic (tenured and tenure-track) faculty are responsible for academic and research functions of the department.
 They create the curriculum and teach most of the courses.
-Academic faculty engage in on-going scholarship, usually in the form of research projects, serve on various department, university, and national committees, and may have other departmental duties such as student advising.
+Academic faculty engage in on-going scholarship, usually in the form of research projects, serve on various departments, university, and national committees, and may have other departmental duties such as student advising.

 The SHS clinical faculty are responsible for the clinical education and clinical functions of the department.
 They create clinical programs and supervise clinical services delivered within the UNM Speech Language and Hearing Center (UNMSLHC).
 Clinical faculty may teach undergraduate and graduate courses and serve on various department committees as needed.
 The UNMSLHC provides evaluation and treatment of communication and swallowing disorders to people of all ages in the community and accepts most insurances.

 The clinic director oversees clinic operations and the clinical education of graduate students, while the department chair/program director ensures adherence to the ASHA CAA accreditation standards.